 The Great River Road follows the Mississippi River as it winds through the heart of America.
-From its beginning in northern Minnesota to the delta in New Orleans, travelers have been following the river for centuries.
-Now it’s your turn to enjoy a pet-friendly road trip through the cities and small towns, breathtaking landscapes, and historic sites along the banks of the mighty Mississippi.
+From its beginning in northern Minnesota to the delta in New Orleans, travelers have been following this route for centuries.
+Now it’s your turn to enjoy a pet friendly road trip through the cities and small towns, breathtaking landscapes, and historic sites along the banks of the mighty Mississippi.

-There are a lot of resources where you can find interesting things to do and see along the Great River Road.
-This is a list of the spots your pets won’t want to miss!
+Many resources highlight interesting things to do and see along the Great River Road.
+But this article provides a description of the spots your pets won’t want to miss!

 Established in 1891, Itasca is Minnesota’s oldest state park and protects over 32,000 acres, including more than 100 lakes.
 Most importantly, this is where you and your pet can walk across the mighty Mississippi River.
 (Don’t forget to snap a pic!)

-The park also offers 45 miles of pet-friendly trails, and Wilderness Drive, a 10-mile loop that circles the park and passes scenic views and historic sites.
-With opportunities to paddle, peddle, hike, and splash, Itasca is a great place to tire out your furry travel buddy before taking off on you adventure.
+The park also offers 45 miles of pet friendly trails, and Wilderness Drive, a 10-mile loop that circles the park and passes scenic views and historic sites.
+With opportunities to paddle, peddle, hike, and splash, Itasca is a great place to tire out your furry travel buddy before setting out on your adventure.

-If you’re having too much fun to hurry on your way, Itasca has two pet-friendly campgrounds for tents and RVs.
+If you’re having too much fun to rush away, Itasca has two pet friendly campgrounds for tents and RVs.

 READ MORE ⇒ Experiencing Itasca State Park with Pets

-Minneapolis and St. Paul – collectively known as the Twin Cities – are divided by the Mississippi River, and the stretch of river passing though this metropolis is part of the 72-mile-long Mississippi National River and Recreation Area.
-The park’s visitor center is at 120 Kellogg Boulevard West in St. Paul, and is a great place to start your visit.
+Minneapolis and St. Paul – collectively known as the Twin Cities – are divided by the Mississippi River.
+The stretch of river passing though this metropolis is part of the 72-mile-long Mississippi National River and Recreation Area.
+The park’s visitor center at 120 Kellogg Boulevard West in St. Paul is a great place to start your visit.
 Take turns enjoying the informative movie (pets aren’t allowed in the building), then grab a map and hit the trails – they’re all pet friendly!

 If your pup is hounding you for some off-leash play time, take the trail south just over a mile to High Bridge Dog Park.
-There’s plenty of space to burn off some energy, and there are separate areas for large and small dogs.
+There’s plenty of space to run, and they have separate areas for large and small dogs.

 On your way back, keep an eye out for Red River Kitchen at City House.
 From May to October, this food truck operates in a restored grain elevator and flour mill right on the bank of the Mississippi.
 Dogs are welcome!